How to Watch the 2022 MTV VMAs 2022

-How to Watch the 2022 MTV VMAs: Time, Hosts, Performers, and Nominees
+How to Watch the 2022 MTV VMAs Without Cable: Time, Hosts, Performers, and Nominees

 From Lady Gaga's meat dress to Britney Spears' snake-accompanied performance of Slave 4 U, the MTV Video Music Awards is a can't-miss event of memorable pop culture moments.
 On Sunday, August 28, the iconic awards show returns to our televisions at 8 p.m.
 EST and promise another celeb-packed night of entertainment.